TheRipperJhon/BoopSuite/README.md

 ## This suite includes:

 + A wireless sniffer
-+ A wireless deauthentication script <- Being revamped!
++ A wireless deauthentication script
 + A monitor mode enabler

 ### Note: